0xSojalSec/Vision2/README.md

 	Description: The STARTTLS implementation in Postfix 2.4.x before 2.4.16, 2.5.x before 2.5.12, 2.6.x before 2.6.9, and 2.7.x before 2.7.3 does not properly restrict I/O buffering, which allows man-in-the-middle attackers to insert commands into encrypted SMTP sessions by sending a cleartext command that is processed after TLS is in place, related to a "plaintext command injection" attack.

-::::: Vision v0.1 - nmap NVD's cpe correlation - Coded by CoolerVoid
+::::: Vision v0.1 - nmap NVD's cpe correlation -

 Host: 127.0.0.1
 Port: 8443